Types of cheese

-There are many different types of cheese, which can be grouped or classified according to criteria such as: length of fermentation, texture, production method, fat content, animal source of the milk, and country or region of origin.
-These criteria may be used either singly or in combination, with no method used universally.
-The most common traditional categorization is based on moisture content, which is then further narrowed down by fat content and curing or ripening methods.
+There are different types of cheese, which can be grouped or classified according to criteria such as: length of fermentation, texture, production method, fat content, animal source of the milk, and or region of origin.
+These may be used either singly or in combination, with no method used universally.
+The most common traditional is based on moisture content, which is then further down by content and curing or ripening methods.

-In many consumer-facing guides, cheeses are further organized into intuitive categories such as fresh, soft, semi-soft, firm, hard, and blue—often based on texture, aging, and moisture characteristics.
+In many consumer-facing guides, cheeses are further organized into intuitive categories such as fresh, soft, semi-soft, firm, hard, and blue; often based on texture, aging, and moisture characteristics.
 These practical groupings help non-specialists understand and compare the wide range of available cheeses.

 The combination of types produces around 51 different varieties recognized by the International Dairy Federation, over 400 identified by Walter and Hargrove, over 500 by Burkhalter, and over 1,000 by Sandine and Elliker.
 Some attempts have been made to rationalize the classification of cheese; a scheme was proposed by Pieter Walstra that uses the primary and secondary starter combined with moisture content, and Walter and Hargrove suggested classifying by production methods.
 This last scheme results in 18 types, which are then further grouped by moisture content.

 Source of milk

 Cheeses may be categorized by the source of the milk used to produce them.
 While most of the world's commercially available cheese is made from cow's milk, many parts of the world also produce cheese from goats and sheep.
 Examples include Roquefort (produced in France) and pecorino (produced in Italy) from ewe's milk.
-One farm in Sweden also produces cheese from moose's milk (known as "elk" in the UK).
+Water buffalo are also sometimes used in making cheese, and one farm in Sweden produces cheese from moose's milk.

-Sometimes cheeses marketed under the same name are made from milk of different species—feta cheeses, for example, are made in Greece from either sheep's milk, or a combination of sheep and goat's milk.
+Sometimes cheeses marketed under the same name are made from milk of different species.
+Feta cheeses, for example, are made in Greece from either sheep's milk, or a combination of sheep and goat's milk.
 Queso añejo cheese is traditionally made with goat milk, but in the modern era is generally made with cow's milk.

 Cheeses are also labeled based on the added fat content of the milk from which they are produced.
 Double cream cheeses are soft cheeses of cows' milk enriched with cream so that their fat in dry matter (FDM or FiDM) content is 60–75%, while triple cream cheeses are enriched to at least 75%.